Voter registration deadline approaches

-Jan.
-19 is the last day to apply for voter registration in order to be eligible to vote in the Feb.
-13, city of Pawhuska nonpartisan primary municipal and Pawhuska I-2 annual school elections, Osage County Election Board Secretary Andrea Conner said.
+August 16 is the last day for residents to apply for voter registration in order to be eligible to vote in the special elections on Sept.
+10 for Bartlesville Public Schools, Bowring Public School and Wynona Public School, according to Osage County Election Board Secretary Andrea Conner.

-Conner said applications postmarked after that time will still be accepted and processed; however, the applications will not be approved until after Feb.
-13.
+Conner said that applications postmarked after that time still will be accepted and processed, but the applications will not be approved until after Sept.
+10.

 The County Election Board responds in writing to every person who submits an application for voter registration.
-The response is either a voter identification card listing the new voter’s precinct number and polling place location or a letter that explains the reason or reasons the application for voter registration was not approved.
-Conner said any person who has submitted a voter registration application and who has not received a response within 30 days should contact the County Election Board office at (918) 287-3036 or email firstname.lastname@example.org.
+The response is either a Voter Identification Card listing the new voter’s precinct number and polling place location or a letter that explains the reason or reasons the application for voter registration was not approved.

-Oklahoma Voter Registration Application forms are available at the County Election Board office located at 630 Kihekah Ave, Pawhuska, and at most post offices, tag agencies, and public libraries in the county.
-Conner said applications also are available at its website www.osage.okcounties.org or the state website www.elections.ok.gov, and voters can check their registration status at http://www.ok.gov/elections/Voter_Info/Online_Voter_Tool/.
+Oklahoma Voter Registration Application forms are available at the County Election Board office located at 630 Kihekah Ave.,in Pawhuska, as well as at most post offices, tag agencies, and public libraries in Osage County.

 Conner said that applications also are available on the Internet at www.elections.ok.gov.